JiChong1992/JiChong1992/README.md

-- 👋 Hello, I'm @JiChong
+- 👋Engineering master in Beijing Technology University.
-- 👀 I'm interested in AI applications to cosmetic industry.
+- 👀 AI and Cheminformatics applications in cosmetic industry.
-- 🌱 I'm currently learning ML realisation on python.
 - 📫 You can get in touch with me via sending emails to 1253259900@qq.com.